Internet-of-People/mercury-rust/README.md

 You're closed behind ISPs and home routers (e.g. NAT) so you need intermediaries to communicate.
 Those intermediaries tie you by heavy vendor lockin: you can't change service provider (consider email, storage, etc) without sacrificing your old identity and data.
-Even worse, the biggest of them make a living from taxing your payments, constantly spying on you for selling your data and usually hinder or censor you for their advantage or political orders, already much further than just targeted ads.
+The biggest of them make a living from taxing all of your payments in their stores, constantly spying on you for selling your data and targeted ads and usually hinder or censor you for their advantage or political regulations.
-Just as an appetizer, some Asian countries require a mandatory digital identifier for every payment you make and monitor all of your online activity.
-Using this collected data, they plan to automatically punish or reward their citizens based on arbitrary loyalty measures, essentially building the Thought Police.

-Mercury aims to bring balance by protecting you from all of this.
+Mercury aims to protect you from all of this.
-Your identity is a cryptographic key owned by you and noone else.
+Your identity is built on cryptographic keys owned by you alone.
+These keys are disposable, so you can split your digital footprint into as many unrelated profiles as needed, e.g. for work, family and hobby.
-Data storage and communication is organized around this identity which you can keep even changing service provider or applications.
+Data storage and communication is organized around such profiles which you can keep even changing service provider or applications.
-Your data is encrypted until you decide to share it with a specific peer or publicize it.
+Your data is encrypted until you decide to share a part of it with a specific peer or the general public.
-Furthermore, you can have several unconnected identities, e.g. for work, family and hobby.
 The network is truly distributed and built on encrypted peer to peer communication so you're safe.
-You can add your own node to the network under your control and trust.
+You can add your full node to the network under your own control and use your end device as a light client of a node you trust.

-In the end you can get rid of intermediaries or middleman and directly connect persons, business with clients or even machines, returning from oligopoly to true competition.
+In the end you can get rid of intermediaries or middleman and directly connect persons, business with clients or even machines.

 ### Comparison